philipmendels/use-flexible-undo/stories/dependent-state/previous-state-and-payload.md

 ### Previous state and payload - Readme & Code

+You are fee to obtain your state dependencies from the previous state, or from the action payload, or from a combination of the two.
+In this somewhat contrived :) example shouldDouble is not part of state (there is a dedicated button for "add x 2"), so we need pass it as the action payload.

 ```typescript
 import React, { FC, useState } from 'react';
 import {